-The AALS Arc of Career Committee is pleased to request innovative proposals for the 2025 AALS Annual Meeting on "Arc of Career" program sessions.
-This is your opportunity to become involved in the Annual Meeting by proposing a professional development program.
+The AALS Arc of Career Committee is pleased to request innovative proposals for the 2026 AALS Annual Meeting on "Arc of Career" program sessions.
 The Arc of Career sessions address a broad range of matters related to the professional careers of law faculty and administrators rather than presenting panels on substantive legal topics.
 For those looking forward to the future of your career, what would you like to know?
 For those who are more senior in your career, what would you have wanted to know as you began your career?